-Where do Charge Nurses Work?
+Where Do Charge Nurses Work?

 Nearly all healthcare facilities that employ nurses have charge nurse positions.
 These nursing professionals can often be found in hospitals, clinics, and private physician offices.

-How do I Become a Charge Nurse?
+How Do I Become a Charge Nurse?

 Becoming a charge nurse is typically less about education and training, and more about experience, ambition, personality, and performance.
 Of course, in order to become a charge nurse, you must first become a licensed nursing professional.
-This usually involves becoming and RN by earning your nursing degree and passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+This usually involves becoming an RN by earning your nursing degree and passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Experience is also often a must before becoming a charge nurse.
 Generally, charge nurses are often required to have at least three years of nursing experience under their belts before they can assume this role.
 Some charge nurse positions may require additional experience, particularly if the position is for a specialty field.

 Your performance working as a member of the nursing staff should be exemplary if you’re looking to eventually become a charge nurse.
 You’re more likely to be promoted to these types of supervisory positions if you demonstrate excellent leadership, communication, and problem-solving skills.